Differentiable Optics with dLux II: Optical Design Maximising Fisher Information: Optical Design Case Study: the TOLIMAN diffractive pupil

-Interestingly, the pre-optimisation model outperforms the Airy system, implying a good choice of basis vectors for the diffractive pupil.
+Interestingly, the pre-optimisation model already outperforms the Airy system, implying a good choice of basis vectors for the diffractive pupil.
 Despite the improved performance in the binary separation metric, the diffractive pupil model is inferior in recovery of both the (x, y) position and position angle $\theta$.
-Figure~\ref{fig:cov_norm} compares the full performance of these models to each other by visualising their relative covariance matrices.
-This Figure reveals some interesting properties of this optimisation process, we can see that while most elements of the covariance matrix show improved performance, some end with degraded performance.
-This is explained through the marginalisation process inherent when inverting fisher matrices to get covariance matrices - parameters with little to no covariance with the parameter of interest can have degraded performance, allowing improved performance of those that do.
-This results in an optimisation process that is fully coherent of the complex relationships between different parameters within a system.
-The pupil mask design approach here offers a significant improvement in the astrometric performance of Toliman and will form the basis of its eventual hardware implementation.
+Figure~\ref{fig:cov_norm} reveals some interesting properties of this optimisation process, we can see that while most elements of the covariance matrix show improved performance, some exhibit degraded performance.
+This is explained through the marginalisation process inherent when inverting Fisher matrices to get covariance matrices --- parameters that have little to no covariance with the parameter of interest (the binary separation $r$) can have their precision decreased in order to gain improved precision over those that are.
+This demonstrates an optimisation process that is fully coherent of the complex relationships between different parameters within a system.
+The pupil mask design approach here offers a significant improvement in the astrometric performance of \textsc{Toliman}, and these methods will form the basis of its design and analysis, presently in progress.

+Given the high-dimensional nature of this problem and the complexity of the loss space introduced by the mask binarisation process, this is a non-convex problem where only local minima can be found.
+To ensure that the solutions found are sufficient, we repeat the optimisation process from five randomly initialised pupil patterns.
+Figure~\ref{fig:seeds} shows the resulting pupil designs along with their associated \ac{psf}s and relative covariance matrices, expressed as $\text{log}_{10}(|C_{ij,1} / C_{ij,2}|)$.
+Each of these five random seed improves the \ac{crlb} of the binary star separation over the optimisation by approximately 33\%, 48\%, 35\%, 36\% and 21\%.
+These results are presented as illustrative examples of the method’s capabilities, without detailed interpretation of the relative performance across different seeds.